-Both Venmo and Baselane allow landlords to collect rent rather easily.
-Gone are the days of collecting rent from your tenant in person or stopping by your building to empty a deposit slot full of envelopes every month.
+Both Venmo and Baselane allow landlords to collect online rent payments.
+Gone are the days of collecting rent from tenants in person or stopping by your building to empty a deposit slot full of envelopes every month.

-But, between Venmo and Baselane, two apps that make collecting money easier than it has ever been, which one is better?
-Let’s do a deep dive on each app and find out.
+Between Venmo and Baselane, two apps that make it easy to send and receive money, which one is better?
+Let’s do a deep dive into each app and find out.

-Established in 2009 and owned by Paypal since 2012, Venmo is currently the go-to way many tenants pay their rent, even though it’s not strictly a rent payment app.
-Its primary purpose is sending money peer-to-peer for a variety of different things.
+Established in 2009 and owned by Paypal since 2012, Venmo is currently the go-to way many tenants pay rent online, even though it’s not strictly a rent payment app.
+Its primary purpose is to send and receive money peer-to-peer for a variety of different things.

-For example, it first gained popularity as a way to quickly send money between friends in situations where one friend had covered the others, such as a dinner out with a group.
+For example, Venmo accounts first gained popularity as a way to quickly send money to friends in situations where one friend had covered the others, such as a dinner out with a group.

 However, according to The Statista Global Consumer Survey, nearly 30% of Americans used Venmo from May 2019 to May 2020.
 With the ability to pay contractors with it, it’s now incredibly easy to use Venmo to pay rent.

-All a landlord who is already using Venmo would do is scan a QR code in the Venmo app on their tenant’s phone to add their tenant’s Venmo account to their list of Venmo contacts.
-Landlords can also add a tenant already using Venmo with that tenant’s username, e-mail or phone number.
+Landlords already using Venmo can scan a QR code in the Venmo app on their tenant’s phone to add their tenant’s Venmo account to their list of Venmo contacts.
+Landlords can also add a tenant already using Venmo with that tenant’s username, email address, or phone number.

-Money can be sent by a tenant simply by selecting you from their list of Venmo “friends” or you can request money by selecting your tenant from that same list within the app.
+Tenants can use Venmo to pay rent by selecting you from their list of Venmo “friends,” or you can request money by selecting your tenant from that same list within the Venmo app.
 Either of you can enter the amount and a note or emoji indicating what the payment was for to complete the transaction.

-Baselane is the latest online platform, specifically built to make a landlord’s financial life easier, including in the area of rent collection.
+Baselane is the latest online platform, specifically built to make a landlord’s financial life easier, especially rent collection.
 It is a dedicated service optimized to the needs of landlords and built for automation.
 In addition, Baselane offers several other financial services meant for rental property owners.

-To get started with rent collection, landlords simply need to sign up for Baselane online, it’s free and takes just a few seconds.
-Once an account has been created fill in the lease details which allow for everything from monthly rent collection, to security deposits, late fees and more.
-Once the details are confirmed Baselane will invite the tenant to the dedicated Baselane tenant platform (all of this takes a few minutes).
+Landlords can get started with online rent collection by signing up for Baselane online.
+It’s free and takes just a few seconds.
+Once an account is created, fill in the lease details for monthly rent collection, security deposits, late fees, eviction process, and other details.
+Once the details are confirmed, Baselane will invite the tenant to the dedicated Baselane tenant platform (all of this only takes a few minutes).

-Once your tenant has signed up for a Baselane account, they’ll be able to link their payment method (which include, ACH bank transfer, credit card or debit card) and schedule payments.
-They can also sign up to get reminders that will let them know when rent is due and can even set-up auto-pay so that tenants never miss a rent payment again.
+Once your tenant has signed up for a Baselane account, they’ll be able to link their payment method (ACH bank transfer, credit card or debit card) and schedule payments.
+They can also sign up to get rent reminders that will let them know when rent is due and can even set up auto-pay so that tenants never miss a rent payment again.

-Baselane is one of the fastest rent collection platforms – all payments will be deposited in two days from the date the payment is made.
+Baselane is one of the fastest rent collection platforms – all payments will be deposited within two days from the date the payment is made.

 Plus, Baselane allows landlords to get real-time notifications, track payment history and outstanding rent, with reminders and late fees sent to the tenant automatically.
 Additionally, landlords can quickly create and edit invoices.

-Baselane and Venmo have several features ideal for rent collection between them.
-Below is a look at what each platform brings to the table at a glance.
+Baselane and Venmo have several features ideal for rent collection.
+Below is a look at what each platform brings to the table.

 - Quick and easy sign-up process, plus it’s free!

-- Landlords can easily track payment history and any overdue payments
+- Landlords can easily track payment history and any overdue rent payments.

-- Add Venmo friends to account using QR code, username, e-mail or phone number.
+- Add Venmo friends using a QR code, username, email, or phone number.

-This is where the rubber hits the road and we determine which is the better app for collecting rent between Venmo and Baselane.
+This is where the rubber hits the road, and we determine which is the best rent collection app: Venmo or Baselane.

-But, instead of just telling you which one is better using reviews and other online sources, we decided to ask a landlord on the Baselane executive team who has used both apps for rent collection along with competitors like Cash App or Zelle and the most traditional method in collecting rent checks.
+But, instead of just telling you which one is better using reviews and other online sources, we decided to ask a landlord on the Baselane executive team who has used both apps for rent collection along with competitors like Cash App or Zelle and traditional methods like collecting rent checks.